jchylik/advanced_latex_workshop/README.md

-## LaTeX workshop
+## Advanced LaTeX Training

-This are the files for the LaTeX workshop.
+This are the materials for training adavnaced topics in LaTeX.
 It is expected that you have already head some experiences with LaTeX and thus you do not require elementary guidelines.

 ### Prerequisities